The bottom surface of a leaf; the underside

 Dichotomous branching in which resulting branches are unequal in angle and usually girth.
 See branching patterns.

-The pattern and mechanism by which the apical cell, or meristem, of a plant stem produces branches.
+The pattern and mechanism by which a plant stem's apical cell, or meristem, produces branches.

 e.g. dichotomous (isotomous, anisotomous, pseudomonopodial), monopodial